Parmesan Roasted Potatoes

 I always, without fail, make these with Yukon Gold potatoes because here’s the truth… I’m too lazy to peel the skins off potatoes.
 And Yukon Gold’s have such a pretty skin you don’t have to peel them off.
 Plus the skin has some key vitamins and who doesn’t want a few extra perks.

-This is more a technique rather than a recipe, since you can scale these potatoes up if you’re cooking for a crowd.
-You could also throw in some extra herbs if you’re feeling the need to incorporate some thyme or rosemary or whatever you have on hand.
-But these roasted potatoes that I’m about to show you, are total rock stars and always disappear at dinner parties.
+This is more a technique rather than a recipe, since you can scale these potatoes up if you're cooking for a crowd.
+You could also throw in some extra herbs OR your favorite seasoning blend.
+But these roasted potatoes that I'm about to show you, are total rock stars and always disappear at dinner parties.

 1: Start with the naked cubed potatoes.
 I LOVE Yukon Golds, but you can use this method with any potato.
 If you use a Russet, make sure to peel them first.